Community and Parish of Saint George Thebarton, Adelaide, South Australia: Church Services

 Sunday services begin at 8:00 a.m. and end at approximately 11:00 a.m.
 Weekday services are held on major feast days between 8:00 a.m. and 9:30 a.m.

 Holy Week Services are especially solemn and are the highlight of the Orthodox Church calendar.

 The Good Friday evening service, which is officiated by the Assistant Bishop to Archbishop Nikandros of Dorylaeon, includes an anticlockwise procession on the streets with an epitaph being carried from the church at approximately 9:30 p.m.
 Police accompany the clergy and crowd for the entire procession, and close down the southbound lanes of South Road while the crowds walk behind the clergy and the epitaph.

 On Holy Saturday evening, the midnight office begins at 11:00 p.m.
 At midnight the priest lights the trikeria (three candles) and invites the people to "Come, receive the Light from the light that is never overtaken by night".
 The people rush to be first to receive the flame in order to pass it on until the entire crowd (inside and outside) have their candles lit from the holy flame.
 This is followed by the priest going outside on to a temporary stage to read the Paschal gospel and the traditional Paschal hymn "Χριστός Ανέστη".
 The Paschal Sunday service continues until approximately 2:30 a.m.

 School services are held four times a year, where all students and teachers from St. George College attend a liturgy for communion.
 As the number of students at the college exceed the seated capacity of the church, the school now holds separate liturgies for the school.
 One for the primary students and one for the high-school students.

 Publications

 The Community and Parish publishes a quarterly magazine, "St. George Community News".

 Attendance

 Sunday morning service attendance is approximately 300 - 500, which is the approximate capacity of the church.
 Celebrations such as the feast day of St. George usually have over 1000 people attending, and the outdoor sound system is turned on for the benefit of the hundreds outside.
 By far, the Good Friday evening service and the midnight Easter service have the greatest attendance of the year, with upwards of 5000 having attended in the past.

 People who serve in the church

+Between 1964 and 1970, Father Panteleimon Sklavos served as parish priest.
+He would then be elevated to the episcopate serving as an assistant Bishop within the Archdiocese of Australia with the title Bishop of Theoupoleos.
+He is now the Metropolitan of the Ecumenical Patriarchal See of Vryoula.